 Visiting pilots are requested to visit the Flight Clearance Office on arrival (adjacent to the Fire Station) to pay fees.
 A self-briefing unit is also available in the Flight Clearance Office and free wifi is available in the terminal.
 Hangar space is limited, especially during the summer months.
 Tie downs however, are normally available.

 General Aviation Report (GAR)

 All GA aircraft arriving in the Bailiwick of Guernsey (Guernsey & Alderney airports) are required to complete a GAR.
-More information can be found here and an interactive PDF can be found here.
+More information can be found here.

 Normally the airport charges per movement (i.e.both a landing and a takeoff are movements).
 Full details of Landing and Parking charges can be found here.